 Punda Maria Gate

 Punda Maria and Pafuri Gates are located in the Far North which would be less popular for first-time visitors.
 While vegetation in the Pafuri region includes a diverse mix of South African Lowveld and African woodlands.
 On the Mahogany Loop visitors could find rare flora and fauna that are not commonly seen in other parts of Kruger, such as bushwillow species, silver cluster leaves, Suni Antelope, and Sharpe’s Grysbok.

 The Kanniedood Dam drive is one of the best in the Far North.
 In Nyala Drive, there is a good chance of spotting Nyala, Eland, Kudu, Suni Antelope, Lichtenstein’s Hartebeests (a kind of floodplain dwelling antelope), and the Crested Guineafowl (a kind of Guineafowlbird).

 Self-drive or guided tour?

 Again, it is all possible depending on your own preference.
-Guided night safari tours allow visitors staying outside the park enter the park in the evening after the gates close.
-While self-driving offers freedom and flexibility, I would recommend to at least participate a guided tour even visitors decide to drive around the park by themselves.
+Guided night safari tours allow visitors staying outside the park to enter the park in the evening after the gates close.
+While self-driving is cheaper, offers freedom and flexibility, I would recommend to at least participate a guided tour even visitors decide to drive around the park by themselves.
 The tour guides know their way around the park, and they would communicate with each other to make sure visitor won’t missing out had there been rare animals were seen somewhere near.
 Furthermore, many of those guides always give interesting commentaries and share their knowledge of those amazing creatures.

 It could be a problem for drivers to look for directions in Kruger (as I said it’s huge), and mobile phone coverage only covers certain parts of Kruger (generally around the rest camps) but not the entire park.
 For those staying outside of Kruger, they should be aware of the time or they might be locked in if they can’t make it back to the gates before they close.